StarGate01/p8b-infinitime/README.md

 - CMake
 - Python3 + Pip3

-Run `scripts/init.sh` to set up the repositories.
-This clones all the submodules, and downloads the newt and python packages.
-This might take a while, there are a lot of submodules.
+Run `scripts/init.sh` to set up the repositories, do not clone this repo with all recursive submodules.
+This loads all the required submodules, and downloads the newt and python packages.

 ## Compiling